Snow cone: Theaters

 By the 1870s, the snow cone's popularity had risen to the degree that in the warm summer months, theaters would sell snow cones to keep their patrons cool.
-Because of this association with the theater, snow cones were thought of as an upper-class commodity.
+Because of this association with the theater, snow cones were thought of as an upper-class luxury.
 Signs in theaters instructing patrons to finish their snow cones before coming in to the second act are the earliest tangible evidence of snow cones.
-In the theaters in Baltimore during the time hand shavers were used to shave the ice.
-Around the city, snow cones were served on newspaper, but in the classy theaters, butchers' boats were used.
+In the Baltimore theaters at the time, hand shavers were used to shave the ice.
 In the 1890s, many people started to invent easier ways to make snow cones.
 In that decade, patents for electric ice shavers were filed.

 Great Depression and World War II

-During the Great Depression and World War II, snowballs became available outside of Baltimore.
-As snowballs were so cheap, they were one of the few treats that people could afford.
-This inexpensiveness earned snowballs the nicknames Hard Times Sundae and Penny Sunday.
-People in need of a job could sell snowballs, as it required little overhead.
-The treat became more popular during World War II, when all available ice cream was sent to soldiers, creating a need for an icy treat.
-This newfound lack of competition helped snowballs become popular across the country.
+Snow cones became available outside of Baltimore during the Great Depression and the Second World War because they were exceptionally affordable.
+Their low cost earned them several nicknames including the Hard Times Sundae and the Penny Sunday.
+The low cost of producing and selling snow cones created many straightforward opportunities for work.
+After ice cream became unavailable at the home front, snow cones arose as a nationally popular alternative in America.